-As an educator, Hanc is one of the faculty advisors to NYIT’s student run publication, The Campus Slate, and the Carleton Group, NYIT’s student-run advertising and PR agency.
+As an educator, Hanc is a faculty advisor to one of New York Tech’s student run publications, The Campus Slate, and the Carleton Group, New York Tech’s student-run advertising and PR agency.
 He is also a member of the Association for Education in Journalism and Mass Communication and the American Society of Journalists and Authors.

-A longtime competitive runner, Hanc finished his 29th marathon in October 2016, in Washington, D.C.
+A competitive runner, Hanc finished his 29th marathon in October 2016, in Washington, D.C.

 Co-authored with Travis Macy: The Ultra Mindset: An Endurance Champion’s Eight Core Principles For Success in Business, Sports and Life.
 Da Capo Press, April 2015